Health Secretary opinion piece in the Daily Telegraph

 Yet no government since the Second World War has faced unprecedented challenges of such magnitude.
 Last week I met health ministers from the world’s biggest economies at the G20: we are all having to deal with the consequences of this global pandemic.
 I am determined we face up to them.

 We want the NHS to be a world-class service, and we need to put social care on the strongest possible foundation for the future.
 But we have to do that in a responsible way.
-That means spreading the burden across the broadest shoulders, and not simply borrowing in the short-term to pay for the long-term.
+That means spreading the burden across the broadest shoulders, and not simply borrowing in the short term to pay for the long term.
 That is what our levy does: it shares the burden across employers, employees and pensioners alike.
-The highest-earning 14 per cent in the country will pay over half the levy.
+The highest-earning 14% in the country will pay over half the levy.

 Together, we are making a critical investment in our country’s future.
-This will be the biggest catch-up plan in NHS history – delivering nine million more checks, scans, and treatments.
-We all know someone who has been waiting to long for such procedures.
+This will be the biggest catch-up plan in NHS history – delivering 9 million more checks, scans and treatments.
+We all know someone who has been waiting too long for such procedures.

 The levy is also a vital first step for the reform of our broken care system.
 No one will have to pay more than £86,000 in care costs over their lifetime.
 That cap will apply to everyone – it will not matter what condition you have, where you live, how old you are or how much you earn.